OUR VISION

 Our Mission is to leverage art and place; empowering artists with disabilities who become creative catalysts for changing systems of day habilitation; long-term care, peer support, and affordable housing.

-Imagine Art is a Christian ministry, a 501c3 nonprofit, established in 1996.
-Our passion is art, disability and ministry.
-We are a diverse community of artists with and without disabilities who offer high caliber art services that demonstrate the power of creative place for transformation and change.
-We creatively leverage public resources to demonstrate a new models of service delivery that empowers people with disabilities.
+Imagine Art is a Christian ministry and 501(c)(3) nonprofit established in 1996.
+Our passion is art, disability, and ministry.
+We are a diverse community of artists—with and without disabilities—who offer high-caliber art services that reveal the power of creative space to bring transformation and change.

 OUR STORY